Gonville – Period elegance and modern luxury meet in this boutique setting.

 Originally a nineteenth-century college house, Gonville is now one of Cambridge’s swishest hotels.
 Think clean lines and period details like crushed velvet armchairs in jewel tones.
 All rooms are spacious, with sitting areas and artful decor such as classic scenes of Cambridge decorating bathroom walls.
 Guests can choose between two restaurants, including fantastic fine dining.
 Behind the main building, and surrounded by a peaceful private garden, sits Gresham House, a Victorian villa that now houses eight deluxe feature rooms and a spa.
 Each room has an individual botanical design, plus creature comforts (cashmere mattresses, Smart TVs, etc.) and standout features – roll-top baths, private patios, and four-poster beds.
 Attentive service will ensure you feel spoiled.

-The Gonville Hotel – Location
+Gonville – Location

-- Address: Gonville Place, Cambridge CB1 1LY.
+- Address: Gonville Place.

 - Area: Poised on the edge of the historic center, the hotel looks out over the grass of Parker’s Piece.
 The best museums, including the Fitzwilliam Museum, are within 10 minutes of walking.
 So is shopping in the Grand Arcade, and in the opposite direction, the Cambridge University Botanic Garden.
 There are great places to eat on neighboring Regent Street and independent shops on Mill Road, which starts 6 minutes away on the other side of the green.
 The central colleges and the river are 15 minutes on foot.